 Ring in the New Year deliciously with these Savory Black Eyed Peas Sweet Potato Pancakes.
 They are crispy and have layers of flavor from jalapenos, sage, scallions and garlic.
 A vegan, gluten-free, soy-free and nut-free recipe.

-I love eating crispy, savory foods for breakfast, especially when they’re as healthy as these pancakes are.
-There are black eyed peas here, of course, and sweet potatoes.
-And scallions to add freshness and flavor.
+I love eating crispy, savory foods for breakfast, especially when they're as healthy as these pancakes are.
+There are black eyed peas here, of course, and sweet potatoes, which are a terrific ingredient in pancakes (have you tried these vegan sweet potato pancakes with a twist of orange?).
+And there are scallions to add freshness and flavor.

 Besides these, all you need are a few spices, like jalapeno, garlic, salt, and pepper.
 And oh, some dried herbs.
 I used sage, which I love, but any savory herb like thyme, oregano, marjoram, or rosemary would work just as well.